U.S. President Trump says relationship with UK is very, very strong

 CHEQUERS, England (Reuters) - After publicly criticizing British Prime Minister Theresa May’s Brexit strategy, U.S. President Donald Trump said on Friday that the relationship was “very, very strong.”

-“Today we are talking trade and we are talking military,” Trump said.
+Trump, sat next to May at her official country residence at Chequers on Friday, said we “really have a very good relationship,” and would discuss trade, the military and other matters over lunch.

-When asked by reporters if they had discussed an interview in which Trump criticized May’s Brexit strategy, May said:
+Asked by a U.S. reporter if he regretted his comments to the Sun, Trump looked away, shook his head and pointed at the reporter.

-“We’ve got a lot to discuss,” May said, adding that they would discuss the so-called special relationship between the United States and United Kingdom as well as the real opportunities for a trade deal.
+When asked if they had discussed the interview, May said: “We’ve got a lot to discuss,” adding that they would talk about the so-called special relationship between the United States and United Kingdom as well as the real opportunities for a trade deal.

 Reporting by Jeff Mason, editing by Guy Faulconbridge